mrxvaau/Retro-Runner-2D/README.md

 - Update the `Sprite` and `TileMap` classes to use your new assets.

 ### Adding Features
-- Extend the `GameEngine` or `GameCore` classes to implement new gameplay mechanics.
+- Extend the `MainGameEngine` or `GameCore` classes to implement new gameplay mechanics.

 ---